-1. This rulemaking is an appropriate vehicle to develop high-level policy guidelines to apply in the consideration, development, and implementation of specific changes in TOU time periods applicable to the major California investor-owned electric utilities.
+- 1. This rulemaking is an appropriate vehicle to develop high-level policy guidelines to apply in the consideration, development, and implementation of specific changes in TOU time periods applicable to the major California investorowned electric utilities. - 2.
+The scope of this decision should be limited to consideration of high-level policy guidelines for developing TOU time periods, whereas specific proposals for

-2. The scope of this decision should be limited to consideration of high-level policy guidelines for developing TOU time periods, whereas specific proposals for TOU time period changes should be addressed in each IOU's next GRC phase 2 or rate design window proceeding.
+TOU time period changes should be addressed in each IOU's next GRC phase 2 or rate design window proceeding.

-3. D.15-07-001 and D.16-01-044 recognized that limited grandfathering of TOU periods for customers with certain technologies may be appropriate.

-4. The high-level guidelines set forth in Appendix 1 of this decision should be adopted for use in designing, implementing, and modifying the Base TOU periods and TOU rate designs based on those Base TOU periods.

-5. A five-year grandfathering period for residential customers who complete interconnection applications prior to June 30, 2017 is reasonable.

-6. A ten-year grandfathering period for non-residential customers who complete interconnection applications prior to June 30, 2017 is reasonable.

-7. This decision resolves all outstanding issues within the scope of this proceeding, and accordingly, this proceeding should be closed.

-8. The motions for party status of Agricultural Energy Consumers Associates and the Public Schools should be denied.

-9. No hearings are necessary.
+- 3. D.15-07-001 and D.16-01-044 recognized that limited grandfathering of TOU periods for customers with certain technologies may be appropriate. - 4.
+The high-level guidelines set forth in Appendix 1 of this decision should be adopted for use in designing, implementing, and modifying the Base TOU periods and TOU rate designs based on those Base TOU periods. - 5.
+A five-year grandfathering period for residential customers who complete interconnection applications prior to June 30, 2017 is reasonable. - 6.
+A ten-year grandfathering period for non-residential customers who complete interconnection applications prior to June 30, 2017 is reasonable. - 7.
+Because of schools 'unique challenges, a longer eligibility grace period for solar facilities for schools is appropriate. - 8.
+This decision resolves all outstanding issues within the scope of this proceeding, and accordingly, this proceeding should be closed. - 9.
+The motions for party status of Agricultural Energy Consumers Associates and the Public Schools should be denied. - 10.
+No hearings are necessary.